 For your convenience, you may submit your customer service requests online at any time.
-Simply go to www.boisehunterhomes.com, clicking on the "Warranty" tab, then the link to the web portal, or type the following URL into your browser: http://boisehunterhomes.punchlistmanager.net/Login/Login.
+Simply go to www.boisehunterhomes.com, clicking on the "Warranty" tab, then Homeowner ITK Portal the link to the web portal, or type the above URL into your browser.
 (Please bookmark the Portal website in your browser and note that "www" is not a part of the address.)
 Using your provided Username and Password, you can login, manage your information, submit new requests, and track the status of past requests.

-Username: Primary contact email address (Call the Customer Care Dept. if this doesn't work).
+Username: Primary contact email address (Email the Customer Care Dept. if this doesn't work).

-Password: Your password for the login portal will be: boisehunter.
+Password: Your password for the login portal will be: password.
 You can change it once you complete the initial log in.